 Top 10 London

 3. Westminster Abbey is a stunning gothic church and UNESCO World Heritage site that sits behind the Houses of Parliament.
-Many famous names are part of the rich history of Westminster Abbey, from royals to scientists, poets and aristocrats; including Charles Darwin and Chaucer.
-More recently, Kate and Wills were married in the church in 2011.
-A must-see visit and one of London’s most significant structures - and you can even skip the long, snaking queues right to the front!
+Many famous names are part of the rich history of Westminster Abbey, from royals to scientists, poets and aristocrats.
+More recently, it was the church where Kate and Wills were married in 2011.
+Westminster Abbey has to be one of the best things to do in London and is definitely one of London’s most important landmarks.

 London by the River